COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 ## Purpose
 The purpose of the Data Inventory is to get a bird's eye view of data we have in the City and to assist stakeholders to be able to identify data sets they consider high value for publication.
 However, the inventory process was designed to begin the following processes:

-* Create a base level of metadata for our City's data.
-[CAN WE USE ANYTHING OTHER THAN THE WORD METADATA?
-I'M JUST CURIOUS IF YOU CAN REPLACE IT WITH LAYMEN'S TERMS; PLUS, METADATA SOUNDS ALL EDWARD SNOWDENY, I'M WORRIED ELECTEDS COULD UNREASONABLY FREAK OUT BY THAT TERM - IT'S ACTUALLY BEEN A SOURCE OF CONTENTION IN THE PATRIOT ACT REAUTHORIZATION]
+* Create and collect a base level of attributes describing our City's data.
 * Identify people currently working with and managing data.
 * Establish a base level inventory of the data the City has at its disposal.
-* Understand the City's systems of record [AN ELECTED WILL NEED A DEFINITION OF "SYSTEM OF RECORD' OR SOME OTHER TERM] for various pieces of information.
-[THESE FIRST THREE BENEFITS ARE LISTED UNDER THE WHERE WE ARE SECTION OF THE PREVIOUS PAGE BUT THIS FOURTH ONE IS NOT]
+* Understand which of the city's software systems are authoritative for various pieces of information.

 ## Process Overview